Skip to main content

 A diverse group of people standing and smiling

-• Be introduced to research and innovative programs at North Carolina State University that are advancing civic learning.
+• Were introduced to research and innovative programs at North Carolina State University that are advancing civic learning.

-• Explore the diverse and impactful work being done across North Carolina by youth organizations, community groups, educators, and more.
+• Explored the diverse and impactful work being done across North Carolina by youth organizations, community groups, educators, and more.

-• Forge partnerships with like-minded individuals and organizations to identify opportunities for collaboration and expand the reach of your efforts.
+• Forged partnerships with like-minded individuals and organizations to identify opportunities for collaboration and expand the reach of your efforts.

-• Gain fresh perspectives on and innovative approaches to civic learning.
+• Gained fresh perspectives on and innovative approaches to civic learning.

 Hub Leadership